QuantiusBenignus/BlahST/README.md

 * If transcribing over the network with `wsi -n -c` (selected with a hotkey of its own), the script will attempt to send the recorded audio to a running, properly set whisper.cpp server (on the LAN or `localhost`).
   It will then collect the textual response and format it for pasting with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys (to paste with the middle mouse button use `wsi -n` instead).

-* For multilinuag users, in addition to the features of wsi, `wsiml` provides the ability to specify a language, e.g. `-l fr` and the option to translate to english with `-t`.
+* For multilingual users, in addition to the features of wsi, `wsiml` provides the ability to specify a language, e.g. `-l fr` and the option to translate to english with `-t`.
+The user can in principle asign multiple hotkeys to the various languages they transcribe or translate from.
+For example, two additional hotkeys can be set, one for transcribing and another for translating from French by assigning the commands `wsiml -l fr` and `wsiml -l fr -t` correspondingly.

 ---

 <details>